Company formation in Singapore

 Shareholders

-A minimum of one shareholder is required.
-Shareholders may be corporations or individuals.
-100% foreign ownership is allowed.
+A minimum of one shareholder is required, and shareholders can be corporations or individuals.
+Singapore allows 100% foreign ownership.

 Our company licensing services